SimonOrow/acrisure-arena-robots/README.md

 This project consists of robots that were created to automate data retrieval from the Acrisure Arena website (https://acrisurearena.com/).
 This was done through the Kofax RPA Designer Studio.

+The event robots simply loop through all available events and saves the event name and subheading.

 Command to run the roboserver:
 After obtaining a free trial, the roboserver must be started with the following command: